 So, Pakistani officials made a choice: the heck with facts.
 Let’s make sure the kids remain dumb and faithful.

 Where does lack of education lead to?
 To Georgia – the country near Russia – which was forced to issue a statement that the country’s new electronic identity cards do not bear Satan’s mark.
 Residents thought ID cards were encrypted with the 666, “the mark of the beast” in the biblical book of Revelation.
-The reality that the number 666 actually refers to Emperor Nero, who died about 1,940 years ago, didn’t occur to the well-educated Orthodox believers.
+The reality that the number 666 in that "holy" text actually refers to Emperor Nero, who died about 1,940 years ago, didn’t occur to the well-educated Orthodox believers.

 To cap off this unholy run, the Roman Catholic Church reported losing 14.9 million euros, the fourth annual loss in the last five years.
 Not to worry: donations were up.
-Those pesky payments to people abused as adults have cut into the bottom line, along with a downturn in the financial markets.
+Those pesky payments to people abused as children have cut into the bottom line, along with a downturn in the financial markets.

 Fortunately, the Church, as all religions, can count on the faithful to chip in and make up the difference.
 Everyone, that is, except for the growing number of young people joining atheist clubs.